 This is a beginner level, quick, stash-busting pattern using only a small amount of any yarn.

 This post contains affiliate links which means if you follow the link and go on to make purchase then I will receive a small commission at no extra cost to you.
-These links are marked with (aff) and you can read my full affiliate disclosure here
+You can read my full affiliate disclosure here

 - This is a beginner level pattern using simple stitches and simple decreases